 7. Become a more attractive employer

 How can you become a more attractive employer so that you can retain existing employees?
 What global benefits are you offering employees?
-How can you attract younger workers, specifically Generation Z, to your organisation?
+How can you attract younger workers, specifically Generation Z, to your organization?

 Having surpassed millennials in 2019 as the largest generation in the western world, Generation Z are entering the workforce at a rapid speed.
 Your company’s ability to attract and recruit them is crucial.